-If you are looking for a sponsor or a co-sponsor, the best way is to attend a meeting, and at the end, mention you are looking for this.
+If you are looking for a sponsor or a co-sponsor, the best way is to attend a meeting, and at the end, mention you are looking to connect with somebody.
 If you don’t find a sponsor right away, don’t get discouraged, and keep coming to meetings and letting people know you are looking.
 We are a young program with relatively few sponsors, so you may also consider co-sponsorship.
 Here is a helpful format for co-sponsorship:

 - Schedule a weekly, biweekly, or daily call with your co-sponsor (whatever suits you both best).
 Consider setting a time limit of 30 or 60 minutes.